 Citi’s efforts have come at a direct cost to its competitors.
 The bank has made a string of hires from its rival Bank of America Merrill Lynch (BAML) this year alone, with equities specialists and sales staff swapping their allegiance across North America, Europe, the Middle East and Africa.
-Poaching one member of staff from a rival firm can often turn into a full-on raid, according to Oliver Rolfe, founder and CEO of a global executive search firm Spartan Executive, which specialises in global cash equities talent searches for major banks.
+Poaching one member of staff from a rival firm can often turn into a full-on raid, according to Oliver Rolfe, founder and CEO of a global executive search firm Spartan International Executive Search, which specialises in global cash equities talent searches for major banks.

 “There are many, many examples of the fight for talent that we are seeing in the industry at the moment,” Rolfe says.
 “One financial institution will hire a senior individual in a management role from a major competitor, and shortly afterward, he or she will bring some of their former colleagues to the new team.
 It makes sense.

 “If you are building out a business segment or trading desk, of course you are going to want people that you can absolutely trust, and naturally you gravitate towards those you have worked with previously.
 People who will be honest with you, tell what the situation is, whether good or bad, and that are more likely to provide you with the guidance that you need.”